-Four magic lanterns are mounted on cinderblocks, projecting black and white imagery.
+Four magic lanterns are mounted on cinderblocks, projecting black-and-white imagery.

 On one wall, a man in a bowler hat stands in a tobacco field.
 The plants almost eclipse him.
 On the other wall, two projected images gently overlap.
-At the left, two grubs are unburied in dry soil.
+On the left, two grubs are unburied in dry soil.
 At the right, skeletal trees and burned houses sprout from ashes and matchwood; the soldiers at the center of the image are nearly indistinguishable from the ground.

+Video of installation.
 Note: some shots have a flickering effect which may affect photosensitive viewers.
 (0:55-1:13)

-On the third wall, a project casts the image of a large storeroom.
+On the third wall, a projector casts the image of a large storeroom.
 Light spills in from a window on the left, appearing like a tangible geometric volume amidst all the dust.
 There is a large pile of round white forms stretching up to the rafters: beets.
 This is a sugar factory.

 The technology for the magic lantern projector dates back to the 17th century.
 The magic lantern is a product of the development of optics during the so-called scientific revolution and the enlightenment period.